MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 Version 1.0.1 is the latest stable release of the stable channel for the Windows App SDK.
 1.0.x supports all [stable channel features](release-channels.md#features-available-by-release-channel).

+### Downloads for 1.0

+The Windows App SDK VSIX and runtime (installer and MSIX packages) are available at [Downloads for the Windows App SDK](downloads.md).
+The SDK downloads include the Visual Studio extensions to create and build new projects using the Windows App SDK.
+The runtime downloads include the installer and MSIX packages used to deploy apps.
+If you haven't done so already, [Install tools for the Windows App SDK](set-up-your-development-environment.md?tabs=preview).

+> [!NOTE]
+> If you have Windows App SDK Visual Studio extensions (VSIX) already installed, then uninstall them before installing a new version.
+For directions, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).
 ### Version 1.0.1

 This is a servicing release of the Windows App SDK that includes critical bug fixes and multi-window support for the 1.0 release.